UNIVERSITY OF KENTUCKY WIND BAND CONDUCTING SYMPOSIUM

 June 3-5, 2020

-The University of Kentucky Bands and School of Music are pleased to announce the inaugural University of Kentucky Summer Wind Band Conducting Symposium.
-The featured clinician will be Professor Allen McMurray, Director of Bands Emeritus from the University of Colorado - Boulder.
+The University of Kentucky Bands and School of Music are pleased to announce the 2nd Annual University of Kentucky Summer Wind Band Conducting Symposium.
+The featured clinician will be Professor Allan McMurray, Director of Bands Emeritus from the University of Colorado - Boulder.
 Dr. Cody Birdwell, Director of Bands at UK, will also serve as symposium clinician.

 This symposium is designed for instrumental conductors and music educators of all experience levels.
 Conducting participants will receive quality podium time conducting outstanding literature in front of a live ensemble while receiving immediate/interactive feedback from the featured clinician.
 Each conducting participant will also receive a detailed critique and evaluation from the host clinician immediately following each conducting sessions.